Home / Resume / Education / Teacher Examples

 Scale the metrics appropriately

-Include practicum data
+Include practicum and tutoring data

-Observation hours, tutoring sessions, and field experience all count.
-Include them in a Relevant Experience section.
+Observation hours, tutoring sessions, after-school programs, and field experience all count.
+List them in a Relevant Experience section with the same bullet format.

 Frequently asked questions

-Can I use these examples directly?
+Can I use these K-12 teacher resume examples directly?

 How do I format student outcome data?